mamun2519/learn-devOps-concept/os/readme.md

 ⇒ the output of one command redirects it to the input of another.

+- Pipe syntax

+⇒ we use the “|” symbol to separate two commands. the output of the first command passed /redirected to the second command

-- $ command1 | command2
+⇒ command ⇒ # command1 | command2
-- example ⇒ echo -e “apple/file” sort > text.text

 ### SSH